whatwedo/TableBundle/docs/filters.md

 ## FilterType Examples

-Here are some more examples on how to create your own custom filters by using the whatwedo `FilterTypes`.
+Here are some more examples on how to create your own custom filters by using the araise `FilterTypes`.

 ### NumberFilterType